patelrohan008/cx4240-stock-prediction/README.md

 ### Linear Models
 <p align="justify">A variety of linear models were used: least squares, ridge, lasso, and Bayesian ridge regression were each evaluated using linear and polynomial regression.
 In general the linear models tended to outperform the polynomial models, with ridge and Bayesian ridge regression performing the best.
 It is likely that they outperformed the rest of the linear models due to strong regularization that prevented overfitting. </p>

-<p align="justify">Pictured below is an example of the Bayesian Ridge regression model.
+<p align="justify">Pictured below is an example of the Bayesian Ridge regression model run on Microsoft data.
 The blue is the ground truth while orange is the prediction.
 The red line shows the seperation between training data (on the left) and test data (on the right).</p>

 <img src="images/bayesian_ridge.png" alt="Bayesian Ridge Example" width="600" align="center" class="inline"/>